title

 label NONE Black/yellow Parlophone label with silver print Type-8:

-No stereo LPs were pressed.
+No stereo LPs were pressed for this issue.

 label NONE Apple label Type-7:

-No stereo LPs were pressed.
+No stereo LPs were pressed for this issue.

-The characteristics of the reissued label are;
+The characteristics of the reissued label are:

 1) "MONO" credit on the right upper portion

-2) slender Sans Serif printing type
+2) slender Sans Serif font

 3) a credit "An E.M.I.
 Recording" in parentheses

-4) "Harrisongs Ltd" printed as the music publishing company's name for George's songs and "Startling Mus" printed for a Ringo's songs.
+4) "Harrisongs Ltd" printed as the music publishing company's name for George's songs and "Startling Mus" printed for Ringo's songs.

 late 1982 or 1983?-- 1987?